facebook/docusaurus/CONTRIBUTING.md

 - Simply start using Docusaurus.
 Go through the [Getting Started](https://docusaurus.io/docs/installation) guide.
 Does everything work as expected?
 If not, we're always looking for improvements.
 Let us know by [opening an issue](#reporting-new-issues).
 - Look through the [open issues](https://github.com/facebook/docusaurus/issues).
 Provide workarounds, ask for clarification, or suggest labels.
 Help [triage issues](#triaging-issues-and-pull-requests).
 - If you find an issue you would like to fix, [open a pull request](#your-first-pull-request).
 Issues tagged as [_Good first issue_](https://github.com/facebook/docusaurus/labels/Good%20first%20issue) are a good place to get started.
 - Read through the [Docusaurus docs](https://docusaurus.io/docs/installation).
-If you find anything that is confusing or can be improved, you can make edits by clicking "Edit" at the top of most docs.
+If you find anything that is confusing or can be improved, you can click "Edit this page" at the bottom of most docs, which takes you to the GitHub interface to make and propose changes.
 - Take a look at the [features requested](https://github.com/facebook/docusaurus/labels/feature) by others in the community and consider opening a pull request if you see something you want to work on.

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Twitter at [@docusaurus](https://twitter.com/docusaurus) and let us know you are looking for a bit of help.